HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/AllocationApi.md

 Get servers allocation

-Returns an array of allocation information for each server instance type used by each PCE service.
-If siteID is present, the information returned is specific to that site ID, otherwise the allocation information for all sites is returned.
+Returns an array of allocation information for each server instance type.
+Each instance type's allocation information is further grouped by service type.
+When using a Metal token, the value in the 'Membership' header determines the scope of the response, i.e., Project or Hoster.
+However, the default scope is Tenant/Hoster when using the GL IAM token.
+If the allocation data is needed for a specific project, then the 'Project' header must be present in the request.
+If the 'siteID' query parameter is present, the information returned is specific to that site ID.

 ### Required Parameters